MaximovInk/MKPixelRot/README.md

 - Realtime/Cached
 - Fine results
 - FPS control, for make some vibe
+- Any shaders URP/Buildin works as default SpriteRenderer

 First attempt to make pixel rotation script.
 Perfomance not good, but i will optimize it soon